MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_02_lab_ak.md

     "AzureWebJobsStorage": "UseDevelopmentStorage=true",
     ```

 1. Update the value of the **AzureWebJobsStorage** by setting it to the **connection string** of the storage account that you recorded earlier in this lab.
+Save the **local.settings.json** file before continue.

 #### Task 3: Build and validate a project